 The Wahiba Sands or Sharqiya Sands is a vast desert region in eastern Oman.
 If you ask me, an overnight trip to the Wahiba Sands is a must on any Oman travel.
 It certainly made our 6-day Oman itinerary more interesting!
 Spending a night or two under the star-studded sky in an Oman desert camp is like a story from the Arabian Adventures.
 From dune bashing to camel riding, exploring the Wahiba Sands is an experience like no other.

-And my recommendation would be an overnight stay at a desert camp rather than just a quick dune bashing adventure to fully soak in the beauty of this land.
+And my recommendation would be an overnight stay at an Oman desert camp rather than just a quick dune bashing adventure to fully soak in the beauty of this land.

 And then it was a thrilling drive, 40 km deep in the desert to the Thousand Night Camp we had booked for our stay.

 Points to remember for driving in Wahiba Sands:

 A 4WD is essential for driving in the desert.